-The KSA economy in the first and second quarter of 2018 has relied on the current oil price rise to pull it out of recession; however, for the past 18-24 months, KSA has been facing a protracted spell of economic stress, much of which can be attributed to the falling oil prices coupled with regional political issues.
+The KSA economy in the first quarter of 2018 has relied on the current oil price rise to pull it out of recession; however, the previous 18-24 months, KSA faced a protracted spell of economic stress, much of which can be attributed to the falling oil prices coupled with regional political issues.
 Oil prices are starting to surge again around 80 dollars a barrel currently from under 30 dollars a barrel in early in 2016 which resulted in a crash in prices and the economy dipped into negative territory in 2017 for the first time since 2009, a year after the global financial crisis.